garethjmsaunders/digital-code-style-guide/htaccess.md

 * Comments MUST exist on their own line.
 If you place a comment on the same line as a directive, Apache httpd will throw a 500 Internal Server Error.
 * Comments SHOULD be written as complete, grammatical sentences with an initial capital and a full-stop at the end.
+* Lines MUST NOT exceed 80 characters in length.
 * You MUST keep comments up-to-date when code changes.